Welcome to Craighead Wind Farm

 Construction Community Fund

-A Construction Community Fund will be made available to local groups and organisations to coincide with the start of construction until the commencement of the operation of the wind farm.
-This will help to offset any inconvenience caused during the construction period, and amount to around £100,000.
+A Construction Community Fund will be made available to local groups and organisations, from the start of construction until the wind farm commences operating.
+Totalling approximately £100,000, this will aim to help offset any inconvenience caused during the construction period.

 Opportunities for Local Businesses and Suppliers

-In addition to the community benefits already highlighted, some of the most direct and meaningful benefits that can be delivered from a wind farm proposal like Craighead are jobs and employment opportunities for local businesses and contractors, in addition to the use of local services and amenities.
+In addition to the community benefits already highlighted, some of the most direct and meaningful benefits that can be delivered from a wind farm proposal like Craighead are jobs and employment for local businesses and contractors, in addition to the use of local services and amenities..

 All of these can generate a significant amount of inward investment in the area.